-Moments before the, the word processing software went to where all good software goes when an electrical storm knocks out the power.
+Moments before the word processing software went to where all good software goes when an electrical storm knocks out the power.

 That was followed on Monday by a visit to the dental hygienist who obviously attended the Marquis de Sade School of Dentistry.
 Tuesday, we sent our tearful daughter off to her first day of school in this new town.
 And then Thursday, the bank called to say our checking account was overdrawn.

 It’s hard to laugh when you feel like a deflated whoopie cushion.
 The writer of Ecclesiastes claims there’s a “time to weep and a time to laugh.”
 But sometimes, it’s awfully hard for us to tell the difference.

 For instance, in junior high (a universal time of comedy-tragedy), I tried to ride my unicycle with Kim Williams on my shoulders.
 We did very well until both of us suddenly wondered, How do we get off!?
 The answer: With a lot of pain!)

 Or the time I visited a young person in the maximum security section of a psychiatric hospital.
 I wasn’t allowed to leave until the supervisor could confirm I wasn’t a patient.
 (Can you imagine that?!)

 Then there was the comedy-drama in the bathroom of a Florida tour bus.
 It made a sharp right turn and due to a defective lock, one of Newton’s law of motion, and several of Murphy’s laws—the bathroom door flew open.
 I wasn’t about to stand up and create an additional sight on the tour, so I stayed seated until the next left turn when the door closed and I could securely lock it.

 One trick to keep from being locked up the maximum security section of a psychiatric hospital is to laugh at ourselves.
 And once we’ve learned to do that, we’ve plenty to laugh about.
 King Solomon was right: “A cheerful heart is a good medicine.”